-The progression towards value-based care
+The progression toward value-based care

 Before the pandemic, policymakers identified that value-based models could provide a better experience for patients and providers, as well as a more sustainable future for the Medicare Trust Fund.
 The Centers for Medicare & Medicaid Services (CMS), the largest healthcare payer in the US, has been moving towards value-based payment systems since the early 2000s.

 These changes, which began with how hospitals are paid, have since prompted provider groups to join accountable care organizations (ACOs) and advanced payment models (APMs).
 In these programs, participants take on a mix of risk and reward for the outcomes of their patient populations, earning bonuses if they demonstrate decreased cost and increased quality of care.

 How payers can invest in value-based primary care

 Vera is well positioned to be a strategic partner in the risk-bearing ACO and APM environments.
 Why?
-Because our advanced primary care (APC) model improves patients’ whole health: through biopsychosocial care, health coaching, care coordination, and analytics that help target population needs.
+Because our proven advanced primary care (APC) model improves patients’ whole health through biopsychosocial care, health coaching, care coordination, and analytics that help target population needs.